WASdev/sample.rtcomm.mobile/README.md

    WebRTC Functionality.
 You still need to test on the actual device you want to run on.

    7) Configure and run the sample application:
-      1. Go to tab Settings and fill there "MQTT server" host and "MQTT server" (ensure that server is up and running).
+      1. Go to Settings tab and fill there "MQTT server" host and "MQTT server" port (ensure that server is up and running).
       2. Topic should be the same for all users who wants to share AV.
+      3. In "My UserID" fille the user name you want to register with.
+      4. Go to the Video tab and press "Please Register" button.
+      5. When you want to make a call, hit the "Make a Call" button and fill the peer user name.

 References